-- Record the ICD-O-3 topography code for the site of origin for cases diagnosed on or after January 1, 2001 and the ICD-O-2 topography code for cases diagnosed before January 1, 2001. - Consult the attending physician to identify the primary site or the most definitive site code if the medical record does not contain that information. - Topography codes are indicated by a "C" preceding the three-digit code number (do not record the decimal point). - See rules for coding Primary Site beginning on page 12.
+- Record the ICD-O-3 topography code for the site of origin for cases diagnosed on or after January 1, 2001 and the ICD-O-2 topography code for cases diagnosed before January 1, 2001. - Consult the attending physician to identify the primary site or the most definitive site code if the medical record does not contain that information. - Topography codes are indicated by a "C" preceding the three-digit code number (do not record the decimal point). - See rules for coding Primary Site beginning on page 12. - Use subcategory 8 when a single tumor overlaps the boundaries of two or more subsites and the origin of the tumor cannot be determined. - Use subcategory 9 for multiple tumors originating in different subsites of the same organ.

-Examples.
 Code Explanation C508 Overlapping lesion of breast.
 Code overlapping lesion when a tumor involves both the upper inner quadrant and lower inner quadrant of the left breast.
 C679 Bladder, NOS.
 Use subcategory 9 when multiple lesions arise in both the bladder trigone (C67.0) and lateral wall (C67.2).
 C700 Code C70.0 (Cerebral Meninges) when patient is diagnosed with a meningioma of the frontal lobe of the brain.